 - Consulting on course content and for campus groups to build an understanding of systemic oppressions and a critical vocabulary to describe how these systems affect marginalized individuals within the intersections of sexism, misogyny, and race alongside other forces like colonialism, xenophobia, ageism, transphobia, ableism, homophobia, and classism.

-- Help students explore their racial, ethnic, and cultural identities through readings and conversations
+- Providing seminars for student, faculty, staff, and community groups to explore racial, ethnic, and cultural identities from a feminist perspective through readings and conversations.

 - Providing community-building and intellectual engagement resources that respect the lived experiences of people of color within a predominantly White campus community.

 - Offering high-impact practices like internships, work study opportunities, and community teach-ins in collaboration with campus groups.

 - Conducting institutional research and information-sharing related to campus policies, procedures, and complaint reviews in collaboration with the gender, race, ethnicity, and sexuality concerns of other UWEC offices and groups.